jaiswal-aditi/jaiswal-aditi.github.io/essays/Get-logical-with-Semantic-UI.md

 ### Managing front-end semantics with Semantic UI

-Without any doubt these frameworks are one of the best things in web development world, giving the programmers a lot of flexibility and better efficiency to read and write code.
+Without any doubt these frameworks are one of the best things in the web development world, giving the programmers a lot of flexibility and better efficiency to read and write code.
 On a larger scale, it makes things even easier across an organization or working in collaboration, by giving a sense of consistency and better compatibility with multiple browsers and devices.
 Since this is the first CSS framework I am learning I was really quite amazed by its functionality.
 But it's not as easy as it seems to be.
+As mentioned before you need to understand how things work under the hood, what different properties (with predefined values) are and how their values can change your webpage.
+For example to divide your working space into columns, you should know that the right class to use is `grid` along with a class called `column`.
+Or since you don't have to specify rows in the grid if you are defining a column of certain width, the other columns might move to the next row